uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 ## Challenge

-- Create an empty object in the **Hierarchy**
+- Create an empty object in the **Hierarchy** and rename it "Ship Environment"
-- Add multiple ships and other objects as chilldren
+- Add multiple ships and other objects as chilldren.
+- Drag the "Ship Environment" object into the assets panel to turn it into a prefab.
 -